AdamKyle/flare/resources/info/factions/section-1.md

 ## Factions

+> ## ATTN!
+>
+> Automation has been turned off in game due to server issues as it would cause the CPU to spike to 200%.
+> At this time this document still holds true, however: The points you need have been reduced by a factor of 10.
+Just divide the chart below by
+> 10 for points needed and your current points.
+Should automation make a return this will increase both points needed and your current points by a factor
+> of ten to match the table.
+>
+> In the meantime, players are encouraged to use [adventures](/information/adventure) to get faction points.

 With in Tlessa there are a specific number of maps (see [planes](/information/planes)).
 Each map has its own faction that you have already probably been leveling by just fighting monsters. **Any Monster**.